xenharmonic-devs/sonic-weave/documentation/advanced-dsl.md

 Functions can be defined inline using the arrow (`=>`). e.g. `const subharmonics = ((start, end) => retrovert(start::end))`.

 ## Throwing
-To interupt execution you can throw a string message.
+To interrupt execution you can throw a string message.
 ```ocaml
 throw "Something wrong here!"
 ```